jackyhuynh/MyCeePlusPlusKB/README.md

 ## Text and Teaching Materials

 - **Textbook:** It is required by ACC.
 I don't require it, but it is recommended.
-- Most of my teaching material will be in this repo
+- Most of my teaching material will be in this repository.
+- I will do white board for concept explanation.
+- What it mean to be a software engineer?
+How to search for topic?
+- Why data structure is important in Software development?

 ## Quizzes and Lab
 - **Assignments and Quizzes:** These will be administered through GitHub Classroom.